Kingdom of Matamba: The joint kingdom of Matamba and Ndongo: Njinga and her successors

-The great Ngola Njinga ruled in Matamba from 1624 until her death in 1663.
+Ngola Njinga ruled in Matamba from 1624 until her death in 1663.
 During this time she integrated the country into her domains and thousands of her former subjects who had fled Portuguese attacks with her settled there.
 She made several wars against Kasanje especially in 1634–5.
 In 1639 she received a Portuguese peace mission which did not achieve a treaty, but did reestablish relations between her and the Portuguese.
 When the Dutch took over Luanda in 1641, Njinga immediately sent ambassadors to make an alliance with them.
 During these years, she moved her capital from Matamba to Kavanga, where she conducted operations against the Portuguese.
 Though Ndongo forces won a significant victory over the Portuguese in at the Battle of Kombi in 1647, nearly forcing them to abandon the country and laying siege to their inland capital of Masangano, a Portuguese relief force led by Salvador de Sá in 1648 drove out the Dutch and forced Njinga to return to Matamba.
 Although she maintained a symbolic capital at Kindonga, an island in the Kwanza River where she and her predecessor had ruled, the real capital was at the town of Matamba (Santa Maria de Matamba).
 Njinga had been baptized as Ana de Sousa while in Luanda in 1622, and in 1654 she began peace overtures to Portugal.

 Njinga hoped that a peaceful relationship with Portugal would allow her to settle her kingdom and determine a successor, as she had no children.
 She formed a close alliance with a related family, whose leader João Guterres Ngola Kanini, became one of her most important councillors.
 She was also anxious to remove Imbangala forces, led by Njinga Mona, from her army and place them under her direct control.
 For this reason she also sought to reconcile with the Catholic Church.
 This strategy was successful, she signed a peace treaty in 1657 and Italian Capuchin missionaries began working in her lands.
 They regarded Njinga in her later days as a model Christian and thousands of Matamba subjects were baptized.

 However, reintegration in the Christian community did not solve her problems, and there were still troubling succession issues.
 The church refused to recognize a dynastic marriage between João Guterres and her sister Barbara, because Guterres had a wife at the Portuguese fort of Mbaka where he had once been prisoner.
+Instead, Barbara married Njinga Mona.
 Similarly, although the non-and even anti-Christian Imbanagala allowed Njinga to alter some of their customs, Njinga Mona's power was unchecked in the army.

 Civil war

 After Njinga's death, a period of tension, punctuated by civil war, broke out.
-Barbara succeeded Njinga, but was killed by forces loyal to Njinga Mona in 1666.
-João Guterres managed to temporarily oust Njinga Mona in 1669, but was defeated and killed in 1670.
-Njinga Mona would rule the kingdom until João Guterres' son, Francisco, ousted and killed Njinga Mona becoming ruler in 1680.
+Barbara succeeded Njinga, but Njinga Mona seized power following her death in 1666.
+João Guterres managed to temporarily oust Njinga Mona in 1669, but he returned and reclaimed power in 1670.
+However, João's son António defeated Njinga Mona soon afterwards, and in 1671 the royal council installed another son of João, Francisco I, as king.